 ¨All journeys have secret destinations of which the traveler is unaware.¨~Martin Buber

 My own secret destination on this journey of coming to the Netherlands is this–I have unexpectedly and quite accidentally found myself living the life of a digital nomad.
 That’s right, just as I had hoped would happen by coming here, I have found that it is completely possible to work in a field I love wherever I may live.
 Just not in the way I imagined.

 A few weeks ago a client commented to me that they’d like to become a digital nomad just like me.
 “Like me!?”
 I thought to myself with shock and surprise.
 They must be mistaken.
 I certainly was not a digital nomad.
 Psychologists can’t be digital nomads, can they?

 But the more I thought about it, the more I realized that in the two months since leaving Spain I, by all definitions, have indeed become a digital nomad.
 While online sessions used to make up about 10% of my client load, I’m now seeing everyone in this format.
 Previous in-person clients are surprised at how little they notice the difference and are even recommending me to friends who I have never before met in-person.
-On Wednesdays I take a break from my internship to do therapy and just last week I started the workday off at 9am seeing a client in Australia and finished it at 6pm with a client on the West coast of the U.S. Sounds like the digital nomad lifestyle, right?
+On Wednesdays I take a break from my internship to spend the day providing online therapy and just last week I started the workday off at 9am seeing a client in Australia and finished it at 6pm with a client on the West coast of the U.S. Sounds like the digital nomad lifestyle, right?

 Now, this surprising discovery that I had accidentally become a digital nomad was quite a bit distressing to me considering the entire premise of this website is based on doing things intentionally.
 There is a reason why it’s not called the ACCIDENTAL or UNINTENTIONAL expat.
 And that’s because I think some of the greatest struggles faced by many of my expat clients come from moving abroad or staying abroad “on accident.”